 You have unlimited attempts for each test case.

 No, you may choose a subset of the available test cases, however you may only receive a GS1 trustmark for test cases that are successfully completed.

 You may only upload .xml formatted documents at this time.

 You can find the GS1 DSCSA Implementation Guideline here. https://www.gs1us.org/industries/healthcare/standards-in-use/dscsa/implementation-guideline

-See here for a list of standards and helpful links.
+You can find a list of standards and helpful links here.
 DSCSA Links Page